sphynxy/AceKombat/README.md

 # AceKombat
 KSP Kopernicus mod replacing Kerbin with Strangereal from the Ace Combat series.
-Vertex color map and heightmap generated procedurally in blender using nodes.
+Vertex color map generated procedurally in blender using nodes.
+Heightmap partially generated procedurally in blender using nodes.

 **Requirements**: